btcpayserver/btcpayserver-doc/FAQ/FAQ-Synchronization.md

 Then it means you need to scale up your server by adding more memory.

-## BTCPay Server keeps showing that my node is always starting
+## BTCPay Server keep showing that my node is always starting

 Possible cause: